nucleome/docs/source/design.rst

 Flexible layout
 ===============

-Nucleome Browser uses `Golden Layout <https://golden-layout.com>`_ to control the layout of panels in the same web tab.
+Nucleome Browser uses `Golden Layout <https://golden-layout.com>`_ to control the layout of panels in one web tab.
 Users can move a panel to the desired position by clicking the title of a panel, holding the mouse, and dragging it to different positions of the web tab.
 The system will automatically adjust the height or the width of the panel (usually by horizontally splitting or vertically splitting panels) and show the preview of that panel as a grey box.
 You can arrange panels side-by-side or stack one on top of other panels.
 To resize a panel, you can move the mouse to the boundary of a panel.
-The mouse will turn into a resizing form when it close to the boundary of a panel.
+The mouse will turn into a resizing form when it is close to the boundary of a panel.
-You can then click and hold the mouse to change the height or width of a panel.
+You can then click and hold the mouse to change the height or width of this panel.

 .. figure:: img/figures_chapter_2/ch2_panel_layout.png
     :align: center